Sensitivity-Based Distributed Programming for Non-Convex Optimization: Numerical evaluation

 \section{Numerical evaluation}

 Three numerical examples are utilized to analyze the performance of the SBDP method.
-The first concerns a simple non-convex minimization problem to illustrate the convergence properties derived in Theorem \ref{th:linconv}.
-The second addresses a more complex problem of the distributed optimal control of multiple coupled inverted pendulums, while the third investigates the role of the prediction horizon on the convergence behavior if SDBP is used within a DMPC framework.
+The first concerns a simple non-convex minimization problem to illustrate the convergence properties derived in Theorem \ref{th:linconv} and compares the scheme to ADMM and ALADIN.
+The second addresses a more complex problem of the distributed optimal control of multiple coupled inverted pendulums, while the third investigates the role of the prediction horizon on the convergence behavior of SBDP.